Rights and Responsibilities of Students

 University and School Names and Logos

 The Yale University and Yale School of Management names, logotypes, and seals (in all formats) are protected by copyright law.
-Further, it is of great importance that faculty, students, and staff representing Yale SOM use the School’s established graphic standards.
+Further, it is of great importance that faculty, students, and staff representing Yale SOM use the school’s established graphic standards.
 Any use of the name or logotype in the title or caption of a publication or organization, any use of the above-mentioned on stationery or business cards, or their use on any item or product to be distributed or sold by an individual or an organization must be approved by the SOM Office of Communications and is subject to the requirements and restrictions of the Yale Trademark Licensing Program.
 For further information, contact the Yale School of Management Office of Communications at 203.432.6009 or som.extra@yale.edu.

 Policies and Guidelines of the Career Development Office (CDO)

 The Yale School of Management Career Development Office provides resources and support throughout the internship and full-time job search processes.
-Students are expected to take responsibility for their job searches and to represent the School well by acting professionally in all interactions.
+Students are expected to take responsibility for their job searches and to represent the school well by acting professionally in all interactions.
 Professional conduct conveys the shared values of our community and benefits all students.
 The CDO is your partner in your job search; reach out as early as possible with questions or concerns as they arise.

 All questions regarding student or employer recruiting policies should be directed to som.cdo@yale.edu.